markmcf/jump.android/Docs/Jump_Integration_Guide.md

 ## Sign the User Out

-Call `com.janrain.android.Jump.signOutCaptureUser` to sign the user out.
+To sign the user out, call `com.janrain.android.Jump.signOutCaptureUser` .

-## Next: Registration
+## User Registration

 Once you have sign-in and record updates working, see the `User_Registration_Guide.md` for a guide to new user registration.

 ## Appearance Customization

+You can modify the appearance of your app, if you wish.

 ### Creating Your Own User Interface

 You can create your own traditional sign-in user interface and use `com.janrain.android.Jump.performTraditionalSignIn` to sign users in.
-`com.janrain.android.Jump.showSignInDialog` also takes a provider name parameter which, if supplied, will direct the library to begin the sign-in flow directly with that provider, skipping the stock list of sign-in providers user interface.
+The `com.janrain.android.Jump.showSignInDialog` method also takes a provider name parameter which, if supplied, will direct the library to begin the sign-in flow directly with that provider, skipping the stock list of sign-in providers user interface.